 }

-3. Include additional form fields when the HTTP endpoint expects metadata alongside the uploaded file.
+3. Add text fields in the same request when the API expects metadata beside the uploaded file.

 {